raspberrypilearning/space-talk/en/step_1.md

 --- /print-only ---

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
-**Did you know?** <span style="color: #0faeb0">**emotes**</span> are a way of showing the personality of a character in a game.
+<span style="color: #0faeb0">**emotes**</span> are a way of showing the personality of a character in a game.
 They can use speech, sounds, movement and graphic effects, just like in Scratch.
 Do you play any games that use emotes?
 </p>